among/fusus/fusus/docs/about/alignment.md

 ```

 The algorithm specifies limits in terms of distance and ratio to determine when a comparison succeeds or fails,
-and as you see, the combination of 5 is much more likely to succeed than the combination of 4.
+and as you see, the combination of 5 words is much more likely to succeed than the combination of 4.

 And we want it to fail in this case, because it is a suboptimal match.

 ## Similarity

-We compute the similarity of words, and report if the words are similar with respect
+We compute the similarity of words by a function that reports whether the words are similar with respect
 to a given edit distance and ratio.

 The two words match if their edit distance is at most the given edit distance
 and their ratio is at least the given ratio.

+The function returns the decision, and the computed distance and ratio between the words.

 ## Comparing

-Here we make a local comparison.
+This is about making a comparison between the locations in both editions where we are currently at.

 First we make a quick 1-1 comparison between the words in both editions at the current positions.
 If that fails, we check whether the next word at both sides match.
 If that fails, we try out all possible short combinations, using `findCombi` above.

 If all fails, None is returned.
-In case of success, the alignment table is appended to and
+In case of success, a tuple with comparison information is appended
-the next positions in both editions are returned.
+to the alignment table and the next positions in both editions are returned.

 ## Looking up